bitmonk8/dosatsu-cpp/README.md

-# CppGraphIndex
+# Dosatsu

-CppGraphIndex is a tool that scans C++ projects using Clang and builds a graph database in Kuzu containing parts or all of the Abstract Syntax Tree (AST) of the project.
+Dosatsu is a tool that scans C++ projects using Clang and builds a graph database in Kuzu containing parts or all of the Abstract Syntax Tree (AST) of the project.
 The resulting database assists AI tools in navigating large C++ codebases by enabling natural language queries that are converted to Cypher queries, with results converted back to natural language.

 ## 🚀 Features

 The project consists of two main components:

-- **MakeIndex**: Scans C++ projects and builds the graph database
+- **Dosatsu**: Scans C++ projects and builds the graph database
 - **MCP**: Implements Natural Language to Cypher query conversion and Result to Natural Language logic, exposed as an MCP (Model Context Protocol) service

 ## 📋 Requirements